You are currently viewing What is Income Tax – For Beginners

 • Income from Capital Gains

-• Other income such as dividend income, lottery and other legal gambling etc.
+• Other incomes include dividend income, lottery, and other legal gambling.

 Advantages of Filing Income Tax Return (ITR)

-Filing Income Tax returns is mandatory for an individual who pays tax.
-You are exemption from tax paying when your age is below 60 years with an income up to ₹ 2.5 lakhs.
-There is a belief among many salaried individuals that the employer has deducted income tax and their duty is over.
-Actually, it is not over until you fill IT returns.
+Filing income tax returns are mandatory for individuals who pay taxes.
+You are exempt from tax-paying when your age is below 60 years with an income up to ₹ 2.5 lakhs.
+There is a belief among many salaried individuals that the employer has deducted income tax, and their duty is over.
+Actually, it is not over until you fill in IT returns.
 Income tax payment and filing IT returns are two different obligations.

 Actually, you have several advantages in filing Income tax returns: